telerik/ajax-docs/controls/toolbar/data-binding/overview.md

 * [Array, ArrayList]({%slug toolbar/data-binding/binding-to-array-or-arraylist-%})

->note Data sources can support both hierarchical and non-hierarchical structures.
+>tip Data sources can support both hierarchical and non-hierarchical structures.
 However, **RadToolBar** only works with a flat structure.
 >